 Create a Personal Plan with the Right Goal Planner

 A long time ago, lost in a job I hated and desperate to turn my life around, I find myself seeking the advice of life coaches.
 After several orientations, I realized they were too expensive, but all promoted one crucial fact – you need a personal plan.

 What is a Personal Plan and Why do you need one?

-Those of you who run businesses know that every business needs a business plan, and in the same way, a personal plan will help you analyze your current situation, help you write down goals, and map out a plan to achieve them.
+Those of you who run businesses know that every business needs a business plan.
+In the same way, a personal plan can help you analyze your current situation and skillset, help you write down goals, and map out a plan to achieve them.

 Personal plans involve assessing your strengths, weaknesses, opportunities and threats, also known as a SWOT analysis.
-There are also time management evaluations, writing goals and setting actions to help you move towards those goals.
+There are also time management evaluations, writing goals and setting actions to help you achieve those goals.

 Taking Your Life into Your Own Hands